dxw/accessibility-manual/src/introduction/index.md

 (if they have access to it and know how to use it).

 ## Why it is important to create services that work well for people with accessibility needs
-At dxw we want to make sure that everyone can access and use the digital services we create.
+At dxw we want to make sure that everyone can access and use the services we create.

 We do this because:
 * It is the right thing to do